archerydwd/blog/README.md

 **The end**

-Thats all there is to it.
+That's all there is to it.
 This was my first self made (without a tutorial) application with Chicago Boss, so if you notice any problems or enhancements, please drop me a message.

 Thanks for reading and hopefully you learned something. :)

 Darren.